gurretl/labs/Lab-11/README.md

 Once your environment is setup, go to Jenkins and do the following :
 * Unlock Jenkins using the unlock key
 * Install default plugins
-* Create a user
+* Create a Jenkins user
-* Accept default URL
+* Accept Jenkins default URL